 In fact, a number of years ago the city debated whether or not to ban them entirely because of the racket the wheels make on the stone streets and the clogging inconvenience of travelers hauling them up and down, up and down, across the steps of the bridges.
 Traveling with anything other than a carry on sized backpack is folly in this city.
 You’ll hate your luggage before you ever get to your hotel.
 The Outbreaker travel backpack organized neatly with packing cubes was my go-to bag for Venice.
-The wet/dry bag will take care of any damp clothing or dirty laundry from splashes on the vaparetto or gelato spilled down the front of your shirt.

 If you must travel with suitcases or bigger bags, then by all means splurge for the private water taxi directly from the airport to your hotel.
 It’s worth the money.

 Wondering what to wear in Venice?
 In the winter, Venice can be cool, pack layers.
 In the summer, you’ll find it warm and sometimes a little sweltering.
 You’ll still want a jacket or wrap for the chill of evenings.
 Unless you’re planning to go to a play or an orchestra performance (or Carnival!) you’ll find casual clothes adequate.
 Pack one nicer outfit for evenings out.

 - 2 Pair of pants, shorts, or skirts

 - 4 Tops three short sleeve, one long sleeve